sebeq33/Catacomb-Snatch/README.md

 It's a shoot 'em up strategy game with steampunk and Ancient Egypt themes on Java Platform.
 It's made using Mojang "mojam" open source project called "Catacomb snatch", made in a two days of rush, then develloped by community.
 Started with one of this project early release in 02/2012 : https://github.com/Maescool/Catacomb-Snatch

-My part is most of the level editor, some tiles and mobs, some animations, some console commands.
+My part is most of the level editor, some tiles and mobs, some animations, some console commands, also edited some menu bugs (when changing pages while opening level menu, exit menu ... etc).
+The best entry point is MojamComponent but MojamStarter works too (the soft downloads ressource files before running).